ProgrammeVitam/vitam-ui/cas/cas-server/README.md

 **Settings example for local test**

+`tools/docker/keycloak` provides a Keycloak exposing the same identity over both OIDC and SAML, and provisions the matching providers and test users in the `iam` database in one command (`./setup.sh`).
+It is the quickest way to exercise both delegation paths; the OIDC-only setup described below remains available.

 Bellow an example on OIDC authentication provider based on a pre-configured keycloak.

 To test the authentication delegation in the OIDC protocol, you will find an example of ready-made configuration here.